-On the contrary, arthritis consists of inflammation of the joints, and manifests itself with pain, swelling and difficulty of movement.
+On the contrary, arthritis consists of inflammation of the joints and manifests itself with pain, swelling and difficulty of movement.
 The pain of arthritis is characteristically more intense early in the day (after a period of prolonged inactivity), and does not improve with rest.
-According to the cause, there are different types of arthritis (infectious, deposit of microcrystals, autoimmune ...).
+According to the cause, there are different types of arthritis (infectious, a deposit of microcrystals, autoimmune …).

 What is it and why is rheumatoid arthritis occurring?